Varanus zugorum: Conservation status

-V. zugorum is among the 25 “most wanted lost” species that are the focus of Global Wildlife Conservation's “Search for Lost Species” initiative.
+V. zugorum is among the 25 "most wanted lost" species that are the focus of Re:wild's "Search for Lost Species" initiative.
+The Biodiversity Group is currently working to find the Zug's monitor using EDNA and using a 3D scanning camera to avoid having to taxidermy the specimen.

 Description

 Based on the holotype, a juvenile that measures 150 mm in snout–vent length and 360 mm in total length, the background color of V. zugorum is a silver-greyish.
 The body and limbs are patternless save for scattered bluish scales.
 The tail is mostly patternless except for a dozen faint dark bands towards the tip.
 The underside is yellowish and unpatterned.
 The tongue is dark purplish with a pink base.